-- Identifies at the start of a ward round if there are acutely unwell patients who require immediate attention - Ensures that all necessary members of the multidisciplinary team are present, knows what is expected of them and what each other's' roles and contributions will be and contributes effectively to cross specialty working - Ensures that all documentation (including results of investigations) will be available when required and interprets them appropriately - Makes a full assessment of patients by taking a structured history and by performing a focused clinical examination and requests, interprets and discusses appropriate investigations to synthesise findings into an appropriate overall impression, management plan and diagnosis - Identifies when the clinical course is progressing as expected and when medical or surgical complications are developing and recognises when operative intervention or reintervention is required and ensures this is carried out - Identifies and initially manages co-morbidity and medical complications, referring on to other specialties as appropriate - Contributes effectively to level 2 and level 3 care - Makes good use of time ensuring all necessary assessments are made and discussions held, while continuing to make progress with the overall workload of the ward round - Identifies when further therapeutic manoeuvres are not in the patient's best interests, initiates palliative care, refers for specialist advice as required and discusses plans with the patient and their family - Summarises important points at the end of the ward round and ensures all members of the multi-disciplinary team understand the management plans and their roles within them - Gives appropriate advice for discharge documentation and follow-up - Ensures communication with other members of the MDT who will provide follow-up for the patient
+- Identifies at the start of a ward round if there are acutely unwell patients who require immediate attention - Ensures that all necessary members of the multidisciplinary team are present, knows what is expected of them and what each other's' roles and contributions will be and contributes effectively to cross specialty working - Ensures that all documentation (including results of investigations) will be available when required and interprets them appropriately - Makes a full assessment of patients by taking a structured history and by performing a focused clinical examination and requests, interprets and discusses appropriate investigations to synthesise findings into an appropriate overall impression, management plan and diagnosis - Identifies when the clinical course is progressing as expected and when medical or surgical complications are developing and recognises when operative intervention or re-intervention is required and ensures this is carried out - Identifies and initially manages co-morbidity and medical complications, referring on to other specialties as appropriate - Contributes effectively to level 2 and level 3 care - Makes good use of time ensuring all necessary assessments are made and discussions held, while continuing to make progress with the overall workload of the ward round - Identifies when further therapeutic manoeuvres are not in the patient's best interests, initiates palliative care, refers for specialist advice as required and discusses plans with the patient and their family - Summarises important points at the end of the ward round and ensures all members of the multi-disciplinary team understand the management plans and their roles within them - Gives appropriate advice for discharge documentation and follow-up

-Shared Capability in Practice Manages ward rounds and the on-going care of in-patients Supervision level: Fellowship Level I: Fellowship Level I: Able to observe only Fellowship Level II: Able and trusted to ac t with direct supervision: a.
-Supervisor present throughout b.
-Supervisor prese ent for part Fellowship Level III: Able and trusted to act with indirect supervision Fellowship Level IV: Able and trusted to act at the level expected of a day one consultant in the clinical area of the fellowship Fellowship Level V: Able and trusted to act at a level beyond that expected of a consultant within the clinical area of the fellowship
+Shared Capability in Pra actice 3.
+Manages ward rounds and the on- going care of in-patients Supervision level: Fellowship Level I: Able to observe only Fellowship Level II: Able and trusted to ac t with direct supervision: a.
+Supervisor prese ent throughout b.
+Supervisor presen ent for part Fellowship Level III: Able and trusted to act with indirect supervision t with indirect supervision Fellowship Level IV: Able and trusted to act at the level expected of a day of consultant in the clinical area of the fellowship • Fellowship Level V: Able and trusted to act at a level beyond that expected of a consultant within the clinical area of the fellowship